Zalo7/Zalo7/README.md

 - 🔭 I’m currently working on learning new technologies
 - 🌱 I’m currently learning Mongo, Typescript, French, Portuguese and more
-- 👯 I’m looking to collaborate on in a job position
+- 👯 I’m looking to collaborate in a job position
 - 📫 How to reach me: my gmail is: gonzalolorenzon@gmail.com